← Back to work

 • Built or integrated audio playback and buffer access with SoLoud.

-• Connected audio data to visual shape changes.
+• Connected runtime audio data to visual shape changes.

 • Worked on real-time rendering of reactive geometry.